pietervdvn/MapComplete/Docs/Layers/usersettings.md

   - *Pictures you take will be licensed with <b>CC0</b> and added to the public domain.
 This means that everyone can use your pictures for any purpose.*  corresponds with  `mapcomplete-pictures-license=CC0`
   - *Pictures you take will be licensed with <b>CC-BY 4.0</b> which requires everyone using your picture that they have to attribute you*  corresponds with  `mapcomplete-pictures-license=CC-BY 4.0`
   - *Pictures you take will be licensed with <b>CC-BY-SA 4.0</b> which means that everyone using your picture must attribute you and that derivatives of your picture must be reshared with the same license.*  corresponds with  `mapcomplete-pictures-license=CC-BY-SA 4.0`

+### all-questions-at-once

+The question is  *Should questions for unknown data fields appear one-by-one or together?*

+  - *Show all questions in the infobox together*  corresponds with  `mapcomplete-show-all-questions=true`
+  - *Show questions one-by-one*  corresponds with  `mapcomplete-show-all-questions=false`